tudo-astroparticlephysics/PROPOSAL/resources/config_photon.md

 Photo pair production interactions are always stochastic and always catastrophic:
 After an interaction, the initial photon is destroyed and the energy is divided between the electron and the positron.

-To sample the angles of these photons different models can be used.
+To sample the angles of the created particles different models can be used.
 Those parametrizations are available and can be set via the `hotoangle` parameter:
   - `"PhotoAngleNoDeflection"` Both particles inherit the direction of the initial photon
   - `"PhotoAngleEGS"` The created particles are deflected by an angle of 1/energy with random azimuth
   - `"PhotoAngleTsaiIntegral"` The deflection angle is sampled for each interaction (Review of Modern Physics, Vol. 46, No. 4, October 1974)